ivk1800/jugger.dart/jugger_generator/README.md

 ### check_unused_providers:

 If there are classes in the graph that are not used, the generation will fall.
 By default it is turned on.

+### generated_file_line_length:

+The number of characters allowed in a single line of generated file.
+Default value is 80.

 # Links